gokkul08/site-clearing-simulator/README.md

 # Site Clearing Simulator

-A NextJS Application for simulating vehicle movements
+A NextJS Application for simulating vehicle movements utilizing MVVM (Model View ViewModel) architecture

 ## How to use
 Install it and run: